System Procedure 3.36.1 Academic Programs

 An associate of science degree or associate of science transfer pathway degree must not have emphases.

 An associate of science degree may be individualized according to the standards outlined in Part 5, Subpart F, to provide a student an opportunity to design an academic program to meet specific occupational goals that cannot be met by current program offerings.
-Associate of science individualized studies programs do not require an articulation agreement.
+Associate of science individualized studies programs do not require a transfer agreement.

 At least 15 credits in an associate of science degree or associate of science transfer pathway degree must be taught by the faculty recommending the award.
 This requirement may be decreased upon recommendation of the faculty and approval by the president of the college or university.